Home-canning this grape jam recipe is easy. Many people love grape jelly, and I do too!

 Before we get to the recipes I want to talk to you about what to do to prepare your grapes.
 And this is for either low sugar or full sugar.

 The first thing you are supposed to do is peel your grapes.
 Well, that didn’t sound like a fun task at all!
 I have tiny little grapes that grow on my grape vines.
-It is optional to take those skins, chop them and then add them back to the grape pulp.
+After you peel the grapes, it is optional to take those skins, chop them and then add them back to the grape pulp.
 So….
-I had high hopes to just leave the skins on and mash them right in with the pulp.
+I had high hopes to just skip the skinning part.
+I'd just leave the skins on and mash them right in with the pulp.

 However, To make grape jam you also need to remove the seeds.
-I have seedless grapes so I also had high hopes that I’d be able to skip this step.
+I have seedless grapes so I also had high hopes that I’d be able to skip this step too.
 Well...
 NO, apparently even seedless grapes have seeds.
 They are just much much smaller.
-I tried leaving them in but realized it was not going to work it would be unappealing in the jam, so I took them out.
+I tried leaving them in but when I started mashing them those pesky tiny seeds revealed themselves and I realized it was not going to work it would be unappealing in the jam, so I took them out.

 I took my grapes in a pot and smashed it with a potato masher added a cup of water to keep them from sticking and heated it up.
 That is when I spotted the seeds that I was hoping would make no difference.
 (Sigh) So my final step was….. running the pulp through this food mill which removed both the seeds, and the skin.